agiza/stream-video-player/readme.txt

 * Cleaning up the FLA Player and release the source.

 == Changelog ==

+= 0.7.9 =
+* Fix in the option "Show player only on single pages" to work on single posts AND pages

 = 0.7.8 =
 * Added the option to to choose to show the player only on single pages, this is because "the_excerpt" function strips the HTML from the player.